accordproject/techdocs/README.md

 ## Installation

-To build the documentation locally:
+To build the documentation locally (docusaurus v2):
 ```
 cd ./website
 npm install
 npm run start
 ```

 If you want to re-generate the JSDoc API:
 ```
 npm run build:api